Trump confirms Cohen represented him in 'crazy Stormy Daniels deal'

 "He represents me like with this crazy Stormy Daniels deal, he represented me.
 And from what I see, he did absolutely nothing wrong," Trump said in a phone interview on "Fox and Friends."

-Trump's mention of the scandal engulfing Cohen was part of a breathless and nearly half-hour, free-flowing rant on the cable news show, in which the president touched on everything from North Korea to rapper Kanye West to Dr. Ronny Jackson, who had moments earlier withdrew his nomination to head the Department of Veterans Affairs.
+Trump's mention of the scandal engulfing Cohen was part of a breathless and nearly half-hour free-flowing rant on the cable news show, in which the president touched on everything from North Korea to rapper Kanye West to Dr. Ronny Jackson, who had moments earlier withdrawn his nomination to head the Department of Veterans Affairs.

 Breaking News Emails

-Meanwhile, on MSNBC's "Morning Joe," Daniels attorney Michael Avenatti responded to Trump's comment as a "hugely damaging admission."
-He said he plans to use thie revelation in his case against Trump and Cohen, and expects federal prosecutors, who are investigating Cohen, to do so as well.
+Meanwhile, on MSNBC's "Morning Joe," Daniels' attorney Michael Avenatti responded to Trump's comment as a "hugely damaging admission."
+He said he plans to use the revelation in his case against Trump and Cohen, and expects federal prosecutors, who are investigating Cohen, to do so as well.

 "Another gift from the heavens in this case," Avenatti said.
 "They keep coming.
 I don't know how I've fallen into such good luck in this case, but I'm going to take it."